philleski/tactician/README.md

 The two parameter options give the program extra memory for the transposition tables.

 Once the engine is configured you can play a game in ScidvsMac by going to Play -> Computer - UCI Engine.
 If you'd like to play as black they have an icon for that right above the board.

+## Style

+We use the Google Java style guide for this project: https://google.github.io/styleguide/javaguide.html

+At the moment we're still transitioning over.